ARCHIVAL (NBC, 10-9-18):

 JEANNE GALATZER-LEVY: All seven of us were charged with counts of abortion and conspiracy to commit abortion.
 Each count was worth 10 years.
 I think that was the moment in my life that I realized that actions have consequences.

 NARRATION: As they awaited trial, a landmark Supreme Court decision, Roe versus Wade, made abortion legal across the country.

 HOWARD K. SMITH: The Supreme Court today ruled that abortion is completely a private matter to be decided by mother and doctor in the first three months of pregnancy.

 SHEILA SMITH: When I heard Roe v.
 Wade was decided by the Supreme Court, well, I knew that eventually this case would go away.

 JEANNE GALATZER-LEVY: State’s attorney made a deal with our lawyer that if we wouldn’t ask for our medical instruments back, they wouldn’t charge us with practicing medicine without a license.
 And that was it.
 Done.
 It was over.

-TEXT CARD: The women of Jane estimate they provided 11,000 illegal abortions from 1969 to the spring of 1973 when legal clinics opened in Chicago.
+TEXT ON SCREEN: The women of Jane estimate they provided 11,000 illegal abortions from 1969 to the spring of 1973 when legal clinics opened in Chicago.